 Avoid sharing personal household items.
 Don't share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in the home.
 After using these items, they should be washed thoroughly with soap and water.

 Extra cleaning for all "high-touch" surfaces.
 These include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.
 Also, clean any surfaces that may have blood, stool, or body fluids on them.
 Use a household cleaning spray or wipes and follow the instructions on the label.

 Monitor symptoms.
-Call your doctor or health department right away if the illness gets worse.
+Call your doctor or 911 right away if the illness gets worse.

-There's a lot of news coverage about the outbreak of COVID-19 and it can be overwhelming for parents and frightening to kids.
-The American Academy of Pediatrics encourages parents and others who work closely with children to filter information and talk about it in a way that their child can understand.
+News coverage and disinformation posted online about COVID-19 can be frightening to kids.
+Parents and other adults who work closely with children to filter information and talk about it in a way that their child can understand.
 These tips can help:

 Give them control.
-It's also a great time to remind your children of what they can do to help – washing their hands often, coughing into a tissue or their sleeves, and getting enough sleep.
+It's also a great time to remind your children of what they can do to help.

 Watch for signs of anxiety.
 Children may not have the words to express their worry, but you may see signs of it.
 They may get cranky, be more clingy, have trouble sleeping, or seem distracted.
 Keep the reassurance going and try to stick to your normal routines.

 Be a good role model.
-COVID-19 doesn't discriminate and neither should we.
-While COVID-19 started in Wuhan, China, it doesn't mean that having Asian ancestry – or any other ancestry – makes someone more susceptible to the virus or more contagious.
-Stigma and discrimination hurt everyone by creating fear or anger towards others.
+COVID-19 doesn't discriminate, and neither should we.
 When you show empathy and support to those who are ill, your children will too.